Azure/device-simulation-dotnet/README.md

 # Device Simulation Overview
-This service allow management of a pool of simulated devices.
+This service allows management of a pool of simulated devices.
 The service helps test the end-to-end flow of IoT applications.
 The service simulates devices that send device-to-cloud (D2C) telemetry and allow cloud-to-device (C2D) methods to be invoked and executed from a connected IoTHub.